San Francisco Art Institute

-San Francisco Art Institute is a nonprofit private art school located in San Francisco, California, that provides specialized education and training in a variety of art related fields.
-Over ten different programs are offered at San Francisco Art Institute, with a Master's degree being the highest level offered.
+San Francisco Art Institute is a nonprofit private art school, which is located in San Francisco, CA. Over ten different programs are offered at San Francisco Art Institute, with a Master's degree being the highest level offered.
 The more popular programs among aspiring artists are shown below:

 - Visual and Performing Arts